bbradson/AI-Upscaled-Textures-4K/README.md

 The Waifu2x-Extension-Gui shows errors for that happening in the log, and Waifu2x-caffe is used with similar settings to repeat the process for those images in the log. https://github.com/lltcggie/waifu2x-caffe

-Once upscaling is done and corrected, all images are compressed with pngyu, reducing their file size by roughly ~75% depending on their content.
+Once upscaling is done and corrected, all images are compressed with pinga, reducing their file size by roughly ~75% depending on their content.
+DDS files are generated using ImageMagick with a script I have in another one of my repositories.
+You just drop it in a folder with textures, run with powershell, and it'll do the job.

 Then, before uploading the finished mod, all useless files get removed, as the game would otherwise load them into RAM, even if it doesn't have to.
-This includes PSDs, ZIPs, RARs, 7z, but also transparent dummy files, single-colored dummy files, as well as many other files where upscaling generally doesn't result in visible gains.
+This includes PSDs, ZIPs, RARs, 7z, but also transparent dummy files, single-colored dummy files, as well as many other files where upscaling generally doesn't result in visible gains, like masks for example.
-Note here, RAM usage of Rimworld does not equal file size.
-A single 5000x5000 transparent dummy file can use up half a gb of RAM just by existing, despite Windows showing a file size of a few bytes for the PNG.
+Note here, RAM usage of Rimworld does not equal file size in the case of PNG files.
+Those always have to be fully decompressed by Rimworld before being loaded.
+As a result, a single 5000x5000 transparent dummy file can use up half a gb of RAM just by existing, despite Windows showing a file size of a few bytes for the PNG.
+DDS files get loaded 1:1 as they are, which means they load quick and don't use as much RAM.